Anatomically

 range of habitats.

-evolution of AMH was a gradual process, and researchers are still working to
+AMH was a gradual process, and researchers are still working to uncover the

-uncover the details of this complex history.
-One theory suggests that modern
+details of this complex history.
+One theory suggests that modern humans evolved

-humans evolved in Africa and then spread to other parts of the world, while
+in Africa and then spread to other parts of the world, while another proposes

-AMH are the only surviving members of the genus Homo, and their dominance on
+the only surviving members of the genus Homo, and their dominance on the planet

-the planet is unparalleled.
-They have left their mark on the world through
+is unparalleled.
+They have left their mark on the world through their art,

-their art, language, technology, and culture, and their impact on the planet
+language, technology, and culture, and their impact on the planet will continue

 This 13,000-year-old skull of a Cro-Magnon man, said to be Europe’s first anatomically modern human, was found at the Bichon Cave in the western Swiss canton of Neuchâtel. |